manoa-eats/manoa-eats/index.md

 <img src="doc/landing-mockup.png" width="850">
 </p>

 After that meeting we then wanted to make a better mockup to have a cleaner look and allow for our landing page to match the theme we are envisioning.
 The X's and O's on the left side of the page will indicate if a restaurant is opened or closed.
+In the middle of the page there is a search bar where you can look up a specific food and it will appear where it is being served at.

 <p align="center">
 <img src="images/Landing-Page.png" height="500">
 </p>

 ### Admin Page
-In addition to If a user is an admin user they are able to edit the All Restaurants tab and archive or edit the different vendors, along with the other features that are available for a regular user.
+In addition to a standard user there is an admin user.
+They are able to edit the All Restaurants tab and archive or edit the different vendors, along with the other features that are available for a regular user.

 <p align="center">
 <img src="images/Admin-Page.png" height="500">
 </p>

 ### All Restaurants Tab
-With the All Restaurants tab the user is able to see all the restaurants description, reviews, price range, and location.
+With the All Restaurants tab users are able to see the restaurants and their description, reviews, price range, and location.
+Users are also able to filter their searches by either their name, date the restaurant was added to the website, and any specific tags.

 <p align="center">
 <img src="images/All-Restaurants-regular.png" height="500">